Proskomma/proskomma-tools/README.md

 //import statements
 import { queries, postQueries } from 'proskomma-tools';

-//async function so we can await the result of the gqlQuery call on Proskomma (async () => {
 //separate "JHN 3:16" into a bookCode and chapter/chapterVerses const reference = preQueries.parseReferenceString("JHN 3:16");

-    //string to pass to Proskomma.gqlQuery()
-    const queryString = queries.passageQuery({
+//string to pass to Proskomma.gqlQuery() const queryString = queries.passageQuery({
     bookCode: reference.bookCode,
     chapterVerses: reference.chapterVerses
     /*
         passageQuery can take 3 different combinations of parameters:
         1. bookCode and chapter
         2. bookCode and chapterVerses
         3. reference

         In option 3, passageQuery internally calls preQueries.parseReferenceString to separate reference out into a bookCode and chapter/chapterVerses.
     */
 });

 /*
-        call gqlQuery method on Proskomma instance that for the purposes of the example is located elsewhere and has been pre-populated with scripture */
-    const result = await pk.gqlQuery(queryString);
+    call gqlQuery method on Proskomma instance that for the purposes of the example is located elsewhere and has been pre-populated with scripture */ const result = pk.gqlQuerySync(queryString);

 //an array of objects with properties docSetId, reference, and text. const passages = postQueries.parsePassageResponse({
     bookCode: reference.bookCode,
     data: result.data
 });

 //print to console [optional]
 console.log(JSON.stringify(passages, null, 2));
-})();
 ```